CARMEL VALLEY AND MONTEREY RAINWATER HARVESTING

 The numbers are easier than you would think.
 Most homes are capable of capturing more than 10,000 gallons of water per season.
-So don't worry about the roof, there's more than enough water hitting the roof, more than you can store.
-On then other end, many homes need much more than 20,000 gallons of irrigation water every season, so again, its more than you can store.
+So don't worry about having enough water to collect, there's more than enough water hitting your property, even during the drought, there's more water than most systems can store.
+On then other end, many homes need much more than 20,000 gallons of irrigation water every season, again, much more than you can store.
 So the one number that really matters is storage.
-How big of a water tank, or many water tanks makes sense for you for your property.
-Please check out our HIDING TANKS page to find out how you can keep your yard and water it too.
+How much storage makes sense for you.

 The process of rainwater catchment is straightforward enough.
 First, the source of the water is examined.
 The roof, of course is the place to start.
 The location of trees, and the debris they produce, needs to be considered, as does the design of the roof, and of course the gutter system becomes more important as they channel the water towards the collection point.